Bespoked

-Bespoked is a bicycle show for custom bikes based in London.
+BESPOKED is a bicycle show for custom bikes based in London.
 It features framebuilders from around the world, and seeks to promote the art of building bicycles by hand.

 History

 The creators and directors, Phil and Tessa Taylor, originate from a frame building and event organising background, having previously organised the Brighton Art Fair.
+In 2022 the show was taken over by Petor Georgallou and Josh Bullock.
+They have since expanded the show to have a second Central European location in Dresden Germany.

-Bespoked held the country's first bespoke bicycle show at the Bristol Paintworks in June 2011.
+BESPOKED held the country's first bespoke bicycle show at the Bristol Paintworks in June 2011.
 40 exhibitors including names such as Condor Cycles, Brian Rourke Cycles and Enigma Titanium were represented, as well as newcomers like Feather cycles from Leeds and Donhou from Norwich.

-Bespoked #11 is due to be held in Stratford, London in October 2022.

 Awards given

 The award winners were as follows: